intelligent-environments-lab/CityLearn/docs/source/index.rst

    :alt: demand response
    :align: center

 Districts and cities have periods of high demand for electricity, which raise electricity prices and the overall cost of the power distribution networks.
 Flattening, smoothening, and reducing the overall curve of electrical demand helps reduce operational and capital costs of electricity generation, transmission, and distribution networks.
-CityLearn allows the easy implementation of reinforcement learning agents in a single or multi-agent setting to reshape their aggregated curve of electrical demand by controlling the storage of energy by every agent.
+CityLearn allows the easy implementation of reinforcement learning agents in a single or multi-agent setting to reshape their aggregated curve of electrical demand by controlling active energy storage for load shifting and heat pump or electric heater power for load shedding.

 Applications
 ************